hammerlab/biokepi/README.md

 To build locally:

-    omake
+    make
-    omake build-all  # To build also all the tests omake doc  # To build the documentation, cf. _build/doc/index.html
+    make clean ; WITH_TESTS=true make  # To build also all the tests make doc  # To build the documentation, then cf. _build/doc/index.html

 Usage
 -----